stolostron/rhacm-docs/about/offline_docs.md

 {:child: .link .ulchildlink}
 {:childlinks: .ullinks}

-# IBM customizable offline documentation
+# Red Hat Advanced Cluster Management for Kubernetes customizable offline documentation

 You can view the documentation for the Red Hat Advanced Cluster Management for Kubernetes offline in a Helm release.
 {:shortdesc}